-Co-director Susan Sered launched a blog where she examines women's health, human rights, and mass incarceration.Sex, Race, and Prison's Violent Double Standard: Incarcerating Men Hurts Woman Too, Susan Sered for Salon.com April 24, 2014: Susan Sered testified in opposition to opposition to H.1434, “An Act relative to the establishment of a women’s pretrial facility in Middlesex County."
+Co-director Susan Sered launched a blog where she examines women's health, human rights, and mass incarceration.Sex, Race, and Prison's Violent Double Standard: Incarcerating Men Hurts Woman Too, Susan Sered for Salon.com April 24, 2014: Susan Sered testified in opposition to H.1434, “An Act relative to the establishment of a women’s pretrial facility in Middlesex County."

 December 11, 2013: Making the Invisible Visible, Susan Sered speaks about her research findings and shares the stories of some of the homeless women she’s worked with.